careerbuilder/DataScienceAPIDocumentation/CompanyAddress.md

 ## Response Structure
 All responses with an HTTP status of 200 will consist of a JSON object with a top-level "data" node.
-The response consists of company address and other location parameters like country,state,city,postal code,latitude,longitude and branch codes as show in the below sample response.
+The response consists of company address and other location parameters like country, state, city, postal code, latitude, longitude and branch codes as show in the below sample response.
+The latitude and longitude are optional fields.
 ### Sample Response
 ```json
 {